OneMerceGroup/personalbridge/readme.txt

 ### View our tutorial videos
 [youtube https://www.youtube.com/channel/UCANC566iEL-1ecyQ9uQ-gyQ]

-Note: Pluign not support with website on localhost
+Note: This plugin does not support with website on localhost

-### Powers features
+### Power features
 + Upload cliparts from folder
 + Create mockup from PSD
 + Artwork Templates from PSD